-These tile sheets of real pennies (224 pennies on each sheet) are an excellent choice for your upcoming penny project and once it's finished, it will definitely get everyone's attention and compliments.
+Our real penny tile sheets are the best choice for your upcoming project with pennies and, once finished, it will definitely get everyone's attention and compliments.

 Maybe you've already seen pictures or read articles about some people spending agonizing weeks or months gluing one penny at a time to a floor, wall or other surface.
 That's one way to do it - the hard way.

-The process of tiling with real pennies has been made much easier and faster because you can Order Real Penny Tile (handmade interlocking tile sheets of real random pennies attached to mesh).
+The process of tiling with real pennies has been made much easier and faster because you can Order The Real Penny Tile (handmade interlocking tile sheets of 224 real random pennies attached to mesh).

-Each sheet has its uniqueness given the random position, shade, patina, side, year, or other details of each US penny including a canadian penny now and then (Canadian pennies can be found in about 1% of US pennies).
+Each penny sheet has its uniqueness given the random position, shade, patina, side, year, or other details of each US penny coin including a Canadian penny now and then (Canadian pennies can be found in about 1% of US pennies).

 Having these sheets for your project is the equivalent of hiring many 'sets of hands' to glue penny by penny to a certain area (floor, wall, etc) for a long, long time.

 In a way, we're actually doing that hard work for you.

 Notice how we make sure the mesh backing follows the round outline of each and every penny.